ttk2/Humbug/README.md

 - buff_health_pots: Boolean, Buffs the health potion back to pre-1.5 mechanics
 - horse_speed: Double, Sets the base movement speed of all mounted horses.
 This is MineCraft's adjustment ratio.
 The default 0.17 is just slower than a minecart.
 - fix_minecart_reenter_bug: Boolean, Fixes the minecart re-enter bug where players in a destroyed minecart could fall through the world
+- minecart_speed_multiplier: Double, Multiplies the minecart speed by the given amount
+- minecart_drag: Double, Adjusts the negative acceleration of player-mounted and chest minecarts.
+The velocity of the minecart is multiplied by this value each tick
+- storage_cart_normal_speed: Allows for all chest minecarts to move at the same rate as player-mounted minecarts

 Default configuration (biased for CivCraft):
 - debug: false